project-oak/oak/README.md

 ## Oak VM

-The _Oak VM_ is the core software component of Project Oak; it is responsible for executing business logic and enforcing policies on top of data, as well as producing remote attestations.
+The _Oak VM_ is the core software component of Project Oak; it is responsible for executing Oak Modules and enforcing policies on top of data, as well as producing remote attestations.

-### Business Logic - Oak Modules
+### Oak Modules

 The unit of compilation and execution in Oak is an Oak Module.
 Each Oak Module is a self-contained [WebAssembly module](https://webassembly.org/docs/modules/)